analyticsbyted/tubetime/CONTEXT.md

 - Foundation for Phase 2 backend integration

 **Migration Details**: See `MIGRATION.md` for complete migration guide and rollback instructions.

+### API Route Improvements (v3.0.0)

+**Enhanced Channel Search:**
+- API route now performs channelId lookup before searching for videos
+- Searches YouTube API for channel by name first
+- Uses `channelId` parameter for accurate video searches directly from YouTube
+- Falls back to name-based client-side filtering only if channel lookup fails
+- Significantly improves accuracy of channel-specific searches

+**Implementation Details:**
+- Two-step process: First search for channel, then use channelId in video search
+- Graceful error handling - continues with name filtering if lookup fails
+- More efficient - fewer API calls and more accurate results

 ### Known Issues